Subshifts with sparse traces

-A subset $S$ of $\Z^d$ is \emph{$r$-connected} if the undirected graph with nodes $S$ and edges $\{(u,v) \;|\; d(u,v) \leq r\}$ is connected.
+A subset $S$ of $\Z^d$ is \emph{$r$-connected} if the undirected graph with nodes $S$ and edges $\{(\bol u,\bol v) \;|\; d(\bol u,\bol v) \leq r\}$ is connected.
 The \emph{$r$-components} of a subset of $\Z^d$ are defined as its maximal $r$-connected subsets.

 A pattern $P$ is \emph{$r$-padded} if $D(P) \supset B_r(S(P))$, that is, $P$ contains all cells that are at most $r$ away from the support of $P$.
-An \emph{$r$-blob} is an $r$-padded pattern \begin{itemize} \item whose the domain's nonzero cells are $r$-connected and \item whose domain's zero cells are all at most $r$ away from the support. \end{itemize} Note that a blob is uniquely determined by its support.
-In every configuration, every nonzero cell $i$ is in precisely one $r$-blob, for every $r$: the blob is the $r$-connected component of the nonzero cells that $i$ belongs to, $r$-padded with $0$.
+An \emph{$r$-\blab{}}\footnote{These were called ``blobs'' in a previous version.} is an $r$-padded pattern for which \begin{itemize} \item the domain's nonzero cells are $r$-connected and \item the domain's zero cells are all at most $r$ away from the support. \end{itemize} Note that a \blab{} is uniquely determined by its support and need not be finite (though we mostly deal with finite \blabs{}).
+In every configuration, every nonzero cell $i$ is in precisely one $r$-\blab{}, for every $r$: the $r$-\blab{} is the $r$-connected component of the nonzero cells that $i$ belongs to, $r$-padded with $0$-symbols.